Understanding monolithic and microservices architectures

 Microservices architecture represents a shift from traditional monolithic designs by breaking down applications into smaller, loosely coupled services.
 Each microservice operates as its own independent service, with its own codebase, database, and deployment process, and communicates with other services through APIs.
 This modular approach to software design, comprised of individual components, allows for greater flexibility and scalability, making it an attractive option for more complex applications.

-Typical use cases
+Typical use cases of microservices architecture

 As mentioned, microservices are well-suited for large-scale, complex applications that require high levels of scalability and frequent updates.
 They are commonly used in environments with real-time data processing, high transaction volumes, or rapidly evolving features.
 Examples include large e-commerce platforms, online streaming services, and enterprise systems with extensive integration and functionality.
 A global e-commerce platform, for instance, might use microservices to scale specific components, such as payment processing or inventory management, independently based on demand.
 Or, a real life example can be found in Netflix, who were one of the first to experience serious growing pains from their monolithic architecture and decided to transition to microservices.
 Read more about it in this article here.